omid-b/gdp/README.md

 ```bash
 $ gdp plot hist model_1.dat model_2.dat -v 3 -n 10 --legend model_1 model_2 --xlabel Velocity \(km/s\) --ylabel Number --title Model 1 versus Model 2 --mean --transparency 0.6
 ```
-> **Description:** Generate combine histogram plots (number of input data fields can vary).
-In this command, column 3 of 'model_1.dat' and 'model_2.dat' are read as data fields ('-v 3'), number of histogram bins is set to 10 ('-n 10'), legends are set to 'model 1' and 'model 2' ('--legend model_1 model_2'; note that underlines are considered as spaces as the number of items must match with the number of data fields), x-axis label is set to 'Velocity (km/s)' and 'Number' using flags '--xlabel' and '--ylabel' respectively (note that parenthesis must be entered using the escape character '\\' in a bash command), title of the plot is set using '--title Model 1 versus Model 2', the distribution means will be denoted by dashed lines as the flag '--mean' is appended, and the transparency of the histograms are set to 0.6 (must be >0 and <=1).
+> **Description:** Generate combined histogram plots (number of input data fields can vary).
+In this command, column 3 of 'model_1.dat' and 'model_2.dat' are read as data fields ('-v 3'), number of histogram bins is set to 10 ('-n 10'), legends are set to 'model 1' and 'model 2' ('--legend model_1 model_2'; note that underlines are considered as spaces as the number of items must match with the number of data fields), x-axis label is set to 'Velocity (km/s)' and y-axis label to 'Number' using flags '--xlabel' and '--ylabel' respectively (note that parentheses must be entered using the escape character '\\' in a bash command), title of the plot is set using '--title Model 1 versus Model 2', the distribution means will be denoted by dashed lines as the flag '--mean' is appended, and the transparency of the histograms is set to 0.6 (must be >0 and <=1).

 ```bash
 $ gdp plot features --point points_set1.shp  points_set2.dat --polygon polygons.shp --geotiff georeferenced.tiff